malloydata/malloydata.github.io/docs/_src/setup/gcloud.md

 In the IDE Editor open malloy-samples/bigquery/faa/airports.malloy and scroll down click the 'Run' code lens above one of the queries.
 You should see query results.

 <img src="{{site.baseurl}}/img/setup_ide_run.png">

 ## To Change the Project for Malloy IDE
-Open preferences and change the Cloudshell:Project
+Open the settings by clicking the lower-left corner gear icon, search for "project," and enter the project ID for Cloudshell:Project

 <img src="{{site.baseurl}}/img/setup_ide_project.png">